Divide a List by a Number in Python

 a = a + 1

-print("List of numbers divisible by 5: ", newIntList)
+print("Numbers divisible by 5: ", newIntList)

-print("List of numbers not divisible by 5: ", newFloatList)
+print("Numbers not divisible by 5: ", newFloatList)

 Output:

-As you can see, we can implement the same logic with both for and while loops and get the same results.
+As we can see, we can implement the same logic with both for and while loops and get the same results.
 Loops make it easier for us to iterate through each list element and perform any task with it as we want.

 Use List Comprehension to Divide a List by a Number in Python